Essential Elements of a Magazine Business Plan

 Describe what your publication will do for its readers by listing

-the kind of stories you plan to publis.
+the kind of stories you plan to publish.
 Include graphics if you

 have them. in fact, some people create dummy pages to show a sample